Attention-based Domain Adaptation for Single Stage Detectors: Conclusion

 \section{Conclusion}

-We have introduced a domain adaptation strategy for object detection that generally applies to any single-stage detector.
-To this end, we have proposed to incorporate an attention module acting on the features extracted by the detector backbone, and to modulate these features so as to focus adaptation on the local foreground image regions that truly matter for detection.
+To conclude, we have proposed to incorporate an attention module acting on the features extracted by the detector backbone, and to modulate these features so as to focus adaptation on the local foreground image regions that truly matter for detection.
 We have further developed a gradual training strategy that smoothly transitions from global to local feature alignment.
-Our experiments on several domain adaptation benchmarks have demonstrated that (i) with a comparable architecture, our method outperforms the state-of-the-art domain adaptation technique for single-stage detection, despite the fact that it was designed for this architecture; (ii) our approach remains effective across different single-stage detectors; (iii) our gradual training strategy effectively allows the network to benefit from global and local adaptation.
-In the future, we will aim to exploit of our approach with other single-stage detectors, such as RetinaNet.
-Furthermore, we will study the use of pseudo labels in conjunction with our local feature alignment strategy.
+Our experiments on several domain adaptation benchmarks have demonstrated that (i) with a comparable architecture, our method outperforms the state-of-the-art domain adaptation techniques for single-stage detection, despite the fact that they were designed for specific architectures; (ii) our approach remains effective across different single-stage detectors; (iii) our gradual training strategy effectively allows the network to benefit from global and local adaptation.
+In the future, we will study the use of pseudo labels with our local feature alignment strategy.

 { }